James Red Herring: Bouts with champions Benny Leonard and Young Stribling

 Bobby Green dropped a 10-round points decision to Herring in Hot Springs, Arkansas on April 5, 1923.
 A month later on May 7, Herring lost to Green in an eight-round points decision in Memphis.
 Green claimed to have broken his hand in the second round according to the Atlanta Constitution.

 Herring defeated Frankie Jones at the Auditorium in Atlanta, Georgia on October 31, 1923.
 Jones was a prolific boxer but only a fringe contender through his career.
 Herring had won a previous meeting on April 9, 1923, an eight-round points decision in Memphis, Tennessee, and a 12-round newspaper decision in Louisville on October 16, 1922.
 In their Memphis bout in October 1922, Herring won eleven rounds decisively, with Jones taking a serious beating and winning only the eighth.
 Much of the punishment Jones received in the first half of the fight were blows to the chest and body.
-In the eighth Jones able to back Herring against the ropes and land some solid punches, though he connected sporadically throughout the match with a few blows to the jaw.
+In the eighth Jones was able to back Herring against the ropes and land some solid punches, though he connected sporadically throughout the match with a few blows to the jaw.
 In their April 1923 bout, Herring had Jones nearly knocked out and hanging on in the last three rounds.

 Herring defeated Clyde Jeakle on October 23, 1923, in a 10-round points decision in Atlanta, Georgia.
 Though seen as an underdog, Herring delivered a strong lacing to Jeakle throughout the fast bout.
-He would defeat Jeakle again on June 13, 1924 in a 10-round newspaper decision.
+He would defeat Jeakle again on June 13, 1924, in a 10-round newspaper decision.
 Jeakle, a skilled opponent with a strong punch, would contend for the NYSAC world lightweight championship in a 1925 tournament at Madison Square Garden.

 Contending for the European lightweight title

 Herring defeated European and BBofC British lightweight champion Harry Mason on May 5, 1924, in a 10-round points decision at Columbus, Georgia.
 Herring was awarded five of the 10 rounds, with Mason only two, and three even.
 By one newspaper account, Herring took the European title by defeating Mason, though the fight may have been required to have taken place in Europe to apply.
 With a clear points margin, Herring appeared to have had Mason nearly knocked out in the second, but could not deliver a final blow to end the bout.

-Fighting as a lightweight, Mason defeated Larry Avera by newspaper decision on August 21, 1924 in a tame six-round semi-final bout in Freemont, Ohio.
+Fighting as a lightweight, Mason defeated Larry Avera by newspaper decision on August 21, 1924, in a tame six-round semi-final bout in Freemont, Ohio.

 On December 22, 1924, Herring fought for the "Southern Lightweight Title", against Boots Antley in Columbus, Ohio, but drew in a 10-round points decision.